• Skip to primary navigation

 Adjusting Pressure Canning by Altitude

-It is important to note that the pressure used during canning changes based on altitude at which the food is being canned.
-If you are pressure canning a 0-1000 ft above sea level, then no changed are needed.
+It is important to note that the pressure used during canning changes based on the altitude at which the food is being canned.
+If you are pressure canning a 0-1000 ft above sea level, then no changes are needed.

 Refer to the chart below for how to change the pressure according to your altitude: